 Thank you for your time and effort to help us improve Rook!
 Here are a few steps to get started.
 If you have any questions, don't hesitate to reach out to us on our Slack dev channel.

 Navigate to http://github.com/rook/rook and click the "Fork" button.

 Clone Your Fork¶

-If you are in linux environment and
+If in a Linux environment and

 make build command throws an error like

-unknown revision for some imports, try adding
+unknown revision for some imports, add

 export GOPROXY=https://proxy.golang.org,direct to

 ~/.bashrc.
 Reload your environment and confirm with

 docker packages are not available on your machine.